About us » Schola MaastrichtJump to main content

 The Schola Maastricht's semiotic interpretation is particularly based upon tenth-century manuscripts from St.Gall and Metz.
 In reconstructions the Schola follows the method and principles as applied in the 'Vorschläge zur Restitution' of the 'Beiträge zur Gregorianik'.

 Radio and television recordings were made by Dutch broadcasting companies KRO, VPRO, NCRV and Omroep Limburg on various locations.
 The Schola Maastricht has participated with great success in the gregorian festival in Watou (Belgium) 2000 and 2012, the festival 'Les Academies Musicales' in Saintes, the 'Festival van Vlaanderen', the festival 'L'Europe et l'orgue' in Maastricht, the 'Gregorianisches Choralfestival' in Vac (Hongary) 2002/2005 and the 'AISCGre-congres' in Hildesheim (Germany) 2003.

 In 1999 Hans Leenders took over the leadership of the schola.
-Since then Alphons Kurris has been the schola's artistic advisor and in the meantime he has compiled wonderful programmes which have been performed by the schola.
-After the departure of Hans Leenders, who wished to concentrate himself on his position of senior organ lecturer at the Maastricht Conservatorium, Hans Heykers took up the artistic directorship of the schola in 2005.
+Since then Alphons Kurris was the schola's artistic advisor for some years and in the meantime he has compiled wonderful programmes which have been performed by the schola.
+After the departure of Hans Leenders Hans Heykers took up the artistic directorship of the schola in 2005.

 The schola is not a church or parish choir and mainly performs as a concertante choir.